Takeover: Loan note alternatives

+Takeover deals

 All-share deals

 A takeover, particularly a reverse takeover, may be financed by an all-share deal.
 The bidder does not pay money, but instead issues new shares in itself to the shareholders of the company being acquired.
 In a reverse takeover the shareholders of the company being acquired end up with a majority of the shares in, and so control of, the company making the bid.
 The company has managerial rights.

 All-cash deals

-If a takeover of a company consists of simply an offer of an amount of money per share, (as opposed to all or part of the payment being in shares or loan notes) then this is an all-cash deal.
-This does not define how the purchasing company sources the cash- that can be from existing cash resources; loans; or a separate issue of shares.
+If a takeover of a company consists of simply an offer of an amount of money per share (as opposed to all or part of the payment being in shares or loan notes), then this is an all-cash deal.

+The purchasing company can source the necessary cash in a variety of ways, including existing cash resources, loans, or a separate issue of company shares.

 Mechanics

 In the United Kingdom

 Takeovers in the UK (meaning acquisitions of public companies only) are governed by the City Code on Takeovers and Mergers, also known as the 'City Code' or 'Takeover Code'.
 The rules for a takeover can be found in what is primarily known as 'The Blue Book'.
 The Code used to be a non-statutory set of rules that was controlled by city institutions on a theoretically voluntary basis.
 However, as a breach of the Code brought such reputational damage and the possibility of exclusion from city services run by those institutions, it was regarded as binding.
 In 2006, the Code was put onto a statutory footing as part of the UK's compliance with the European Takeover Directive (2004/25/EC).

 The Code requires that all shareholders in a company should be treated equally.
 It regulates when and what information companies must and cannot release publicly in relation to the bid, sets timetables for certain aspects of the bid, and sets minimum bid levels following a previous purchase of shares.